Just Married? Time to Compare Auto Insurance

-From an insurance company’s perspective, married people are safer, more responsible drivers and thus less of a risk to insure.
-It seems strange that putting on a ring will magically make you a better driver, but it’s statistically fact.
-A 20-year old woman pays 22 percent less for car insurance, on average, if she’s married.
+From an insurance company’s perspective, married people are safer, more responsible drivers.
+Therefore, they’re less of a risk to insure.
+It seems strange that putting a ring on it will magically make you a better driver, but it’s statistically a fact.
+According to a study in 2015, a 20-year old woman pays 22 percent less for car insurance, on average, if she’s married.
 A 20-year-old man pays 20 percent less if he’s married.

 Here’s another reason to compare car insurance if you’ve just tied the knot.
 If you’ve been with the same auto insurance company for a long time, they may nudge up your premiums.

-The name for this practice is price optimization — and it benefits the insurance company, not you.
 “Customers who’ve been with the same insurance company for 11 years or longer have had so many gradual rate increases that they save an average of $426 on their premiums when they finally do switch,” USA Today reports.
 Yikes.
-That’s why it pays to get an insurance quote comparison.
+That’s why it pays to compare insurance quotes .

-- Review your coverage limits.
-If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
-For example, A $20,000 limit on personal injury protection won’t go very far to pay your medical bills if you’re involved in a serious accident.
+- Review your coverage limits: If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
 Here’s a rule of thumb from the Wall Street Journal: “Make sure you’re covered for an amount equal to the total value of your assets (Add up the dollar values of your house, your car, savings and investments).”

-- How many cars do you and your partner own?
-Many insurers offer a multi car discount for households with more than one vehicle.
+- Put Both Cars On One Policy: Many insurers offer a multi car discount for households with more than one vehicle.

-- Get quotes from multiple carriers (or use compare.com) to compare multiple auto insurance rates.
-You’re going to find a cheaper rate if you compare many insurers.
+- Get quotes from multiple carriers: Use compare.com to compare multiple auto insurance rates.
+You’re more likely to find the best rate if you compare companies

 What if your spouse has a bad driving record?

-If your partner has several traffic violations or a DUI, car insurance might become more expensive after you’re married.
-Nevertheless, it will still probably be cheaper to insure both you and your spouse with one policy.
-The best route to take is to compare both options with several carriers.
+That’s a tough conversation.
+Just like bad credit, debt, or a messy relationship history, if your partner has several traffic violations or a DUI, car insurance can become more expensive after you’re married.
+Nevertheless, it will still probably be cheaper to insure both you and your spouse under one policy.

 Here’s the good news: You’re married!
 You can now work together to improve your spouse’s driving record.
-Driver education classes are one way to reduce insurance premiums.
+Taking a driver education class is one way to reduce insurance premiums.
 Another option is to have your spouse drive the oldest, cheapest car in the household.